 RPA has established an excellent reputation in the fields of chemicals policy and chemicals risk management.
 This started with the development of risk reduction strategies under the Existing Substances Regulation (ESR) on behalf of the UK and other European Governments, and progressed into the analysis of the socio-economic advantages and drawbacks of legislation on the control of risks from chemicals to human health and the environment on behalf of the European Commission.
-Our teams also prepared a landmark guidance document on the guidance on the application of socio-economic analysis to chemical risk management issues on behalf of the OECD.
+Our teams also prepared a landmark guidance document on the application of socio-economic analysis to chemical risk management issues on behalf of the OECD.

 In the 2000s, the REACH Regulation revolutionised the way chemical risks management is undertaken in the EU, but has also created an environment for similar legislative frameworks to develop in other global regions.
 We have been involved in REACH from its conception, by undertaking the main Business Impact Assessment for both DG Enterprise and DG Environment on the then draft Regulation, and continued into the development of Guidance documents for the implementation of REACH.
 RPA experts have also undertaken subsequent studies on the potential impacts of the REACH Regulation for EU trade organisations, including Eurocommerce (wholesalers and retailers) and COLIPA (the cosmetics sector), and for private sector companies.